 }

-Accessing the Zoom APIs
+Access the Zoom APIs

 To access the Zoom APIs, you first need a Zoom account.
 After signing up, visit their App Marketplace to build an application.
 On the top right hand corner, next to the profile icon, is a dropdown menu labeled Develop.
-Click on it, and select Build App.
+Click on it, and select Build Server-to-Server App.
 In the next page, click Create for the Server-to-Server OAuth application.
 Enter a name for the app and click Create.

 In the next few steps you’ll need to enter some basic information and select the scopes for your app.